shaikhalija2004-7-5/Task1/README.md

 ### 5. Standardize Formats
 - Normalize text casing (e.g., upper case for headings  and proper case for title , etc.)
 - Rename columns for clarity and consistency

+###6.
+Prepare 3 sheets
+  - First for Raw data
+  - Second sheet use for clean datasets with the help of tools
+  - Third sheet for use as a main data name given that : "Cleaned_data"

 ### 6. Save the Cleaned Dataset
 - Excel: Save as a new file (e.g., `cleaned_data.xlsx`)